Frequently Asked Questions

 We have the technology to line the following mechanical pipe systems: vertical sanitary stacks, horizontal sewer lines, mains, roof drain systems, processed piping, conduit lines, fuel lines and chemical lines with diameters of 3/4″ to 12″ (and bigger in some specialty applications).

 Why should I line my pipes instead of repiping them?

-A repipe is a traditional means of repair where a plumber will remove the failing pipe and replace it with a new pipe.
-This repair method has many disadvantages, which include the creation of a messy construction site, high time consumption, the destruction of finished floors, walls, ceilings and other structures, the nonoperational status of the pipe system and the fact that the new pipe is doomed for the same failures as the old pipe.
+A repipe is a traditional means of repair where a contractor will remove the failing pipe and replace it with a new pipe.
+This repair method has many disadvantages, which include the creation of a messy construction site, high time consumption, the destruction of finished floors, walls, ceilings and other structures, the non-operational status of the pipe system and the fact that the new pipe is doomed for the same failures as the old pipe.